awsdocs/aws-cdk-guide/v2/featureflags.md

 If your application uses multiple stacks and you refer to resources from one stack in another, this determines whether absolute or relative path is used to construct AWS CloudFormation exports\.

 `@aws-cdk/aws-lambda:recognizeVersionProps`
 If set to `false`, the CDK includes metadata when detecting whether a Lambda function has changed\.
 This can cause deployment failures when only the metadata has changed, since duplicate versions are not allowed\.
+There is no need to revert this flag if you've made at least one change to all Lambda Functions in your application\.

 The syntax for reverting these flags in `cdk.json` is shown here\.

 ```
 {
   "context": {
+    "@aws-cdk/core:newStyleStackSynthesis": false,
     "@aws-cdk/aws-apigateway:usagePlanKeyOrderInsensitiveId": false,
     "@aws-cdk/aws-cloudfront:defaultSecurityPolicyTLSv1.2_2021": false,
     "@aws-cdk/aws-rds:lowercaseDbIdentifier": false,
     "@aws-cdk/core:stackRelativeExports": false,
+    "@aws-cdk/aws-lambda:recognizeVersionProps": false
   }
 }
 ```